MadKamel/raspi-lzdoom-mod-loader/README.md

 # raspi-lzdoom-mod-loader

 I made this script to make LZDoom mods easier to load.
 This script was built with the Raspberry Pi 3 (4 too, I guess) in mind.
+Keep in mind, before this I would use the command-line itself.
+It's kind of fun to have to type in the same arguments over and over again, isn't it?

 ## How to use